php-dev-br/laravel-doc-pt-br/helpers.md

     // foo_bar

-    $converted = Str::snake('fooBar', '-');

-    // foo-bar

 <a name="method-str-start"></a>
 #### `Str::start()` {.collection-method}

-The `Str::start` method adds a single instance of the given value to a string if it does not already start with that value:
+The `Str::start` method adds a single instance of the given value to a string if it does not already start with the value:

     use Illuminate\Support\Str;